Search teams hope to enter the Nelson Lakes National Park today to look for missing English tramper Andrew Ian Wyatt.

-Bad weather yesterday and early today had prevented searchers getting to the area but it is hoped ground search teams will be able to be flown into the Blue Lake area first thing tomorrow.
+Bad weather has prevented searchers getting to the area but it is hoped ground search teams will be able to be flown into the Blue Lake area first thing this morning.

 Inquiries into bank and telephone records are continuing, and police are still appealing for sightings of of the 41-year-old who has not been seen for 11 days.

 Mr Wyatt arrived in New Zealand on November 21 with the intention of walking the Te Araroa Trail which links tramping routes from Cape Reinga to Bluff.

 The last known sighting of him was on December 15 when he left Blue Lake Hut about 6am.
 He failed to pick up a food package at Boyle village settlement, in the Lewis Pass, the following day.

 Mr Wyatt has not been in contact with his parents in Cornwall, England since December 12.

 He is 6ft 1in tall, with ginger hair and was carrying light equipment.
 Police are keen to speak to anyone who was tramping in the Blue Lake, Sabine Valley, D’Urville Valley area of Nelson Lakes National Park between December 13 and 19.
 Anyone with any information that may be relevant to this search should contact Nelson police.

 Police search and rescue co-ordinator Senior Constable Gerry Tonkin said earlier that Mr Wyatt’s parents were not yet planning to travel to New Zealand.